Cottage Cheese Egg Bites Recipe

 • On-the-go lunchbox filler

-Because they’re high in protein and low in carbs, they work with a variety of eating plans—from keto to general clean eating.
+Because they’re high in protein and low in carbs, we think they fit into almost every eating plan—from keto to general clean eating.

 Nutrition Facts (Per 2 Bites)